Our Constitution Was Made Only for a Moral and Religious People

 Because We have no Government armed with Power capable of contending with human Passions unbridled by morality and Religion.
 Avarice, Ambition, Revenge or Gallantry, would break the strongest Cords of our Constitution as a Whale goes through a Net.
 Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.

-The Founders also believed that the laws of nature and of nature’s God, along with the natural rights and duties derived from them, were in accord with their Christian beliefs.
-Government therefore ought not to be hostile to Christianity, but rather should support it with laws that are friendly to it and encourage its flourishing among the citizenry.
+The Founders believed that government ought to support morality and virtue grounded in the laws of nature and of nature’s God as they understood them, from which they derived man’s natural rights and duties, as accorded with their Christian beliefs.
+The American government, they claimed, ought not to be hostile to Christianity, but rather should support it with laws that are friendly to it and encourage its flourishing among the citizenry.

 For example, in Washington’s Farewell Address, he advises that

 Of all the dispositions and habits which lead to political prosperity, Religion and morality are indispensable supports.
 In vain would that man claim the tribute of Patriotism, who should labor to subvert these great Pillars of human happiness, these firmest props of the duties of Men and citizens.
-The mere Politician, equally with the pious man ought to respect and to cherish them.
+The mere Politician, equally with the pious man, ought to respect and to cherish them.
 A volume could not trace all their connections with private and public felicity.
-Let it simply be asked where is the security for property, for reputation, for life, if the sense of religious obligation desert the oaths, which are the instruments of investigation in Courts of Justice?
+Let it simply be asked where is the security for property, for reputation, for life, if the sense of religious obligation deserts the oaths, which are the instruments of investigation in Courts of Justice?
 And let us with caution indulge the supposition, that morality can be maintained without religion.
 Whatever may be conceded to the influence of refined education on minds of peculiar structure, reason and experience both forbid us to expect that National morality can prevail in exclusion of religious principle.

-Without those great pillars of human happiness—religion and morality, with the former supporting the latter—the courts of justice become a sham because oaths cannot be trusted.
+Washington was claiming that without religion and morality—with the former supporting the latter—the courts of justice become spurious because oaths cannot be trusted.
 Property, reputation, and life will not be protected.
+Washington, therefore, warns his fellow citizens to be on their guard against those who “should labor to subvert these great pillars of human happiness.”

-Professor West agrees and observes that the change “didn’t really happen until post-World War II.
-And the reason why is because those in positions of authority now have a different understanding of justice and morality than the Founders.”
-According to Dr. West, the post-war “elite” no longer viewed the purpose of government as being to secure the rights of citizens:
+Professor West agrees and believes that the change “didn’t really happen until post-World War II.”
+West continues, “And the reason why is because those in positions of authority had a different understanding of justice and morality than the Founders.”
+According to West, “the post-war elite” no longer viewed the purpose of government as securing the rights of citizens: